 - If fertilization attempts during previous IVF cycles failed.

-Embryo transfer is done usually after two to five days of egg retrieval.
+Embryo transfer is usually done after two to five days of egg retrieval.
 This step is usually painless.
 However, you may feel mild cramping.

-What to expect after Embryo Transfer Procedure?
+What To Expect After Embryo Transfer Procedure?

 You can continue your daily activities the following day after the procedure.
 However, the doctor will ask you to avoid energetic activities.